Slowdowns are real

 Keep listing!

 Like most of you, I hate listing.
 It’s just so boring!
-Even though I use List Perfectly, which reduced my listing time by about 60%, I still hatekeep listing it.
+Even though I use List Perfectly, which reduced my listing time by about 60%, I still hate it.
 When my death pile starts threatening the structural integrity of my house, and I can’t avoid listing anymore, I get a bag of M&Ms. Every time I list an item to a new platform, I eat one M&M. That takes my focus off of a task I dislike, and shifts it onto chocolate, which I love.
 With the proper chocolate reward system, I could orchestrate the first manned mission to Mars.

 Your reward system doesn’t have to be food-based, that’s just my thing.
 Your system should be based on whatever you love.
 If you love sourcing, then use that!
 Keep a record of the items that you listed when you really didn’t feel like it and, when they sell, set aside 10% of your profits to spend on a thrifting trip.
 You know yourself best, find whatever you love, and use it to treat yourself when you meet a goal.